keithalewis/math/uf.md

 a sequence of trades the associated amounts and values determine the _profit and loss_.

+To properly assess the risk of a position it is necessary to include how it will be hedged over time.
+A simple example of this is Carr2020...
+Different hedging strategies can, and should, be used to better understand future risk.

-All instruments are placed on equal footing to get a complete picture of profit and loss over time.
+This model highlights that both cash flows and prices must be specified by mathematical models.
+All instruments are placed on equal footing to get a complete picture of risk across all asset classes.

 ## Holding